Contemporary Longrifle Association

 CLA Show 2008

 The next annual show is scheduled for Lexington, KY in August of 2010.
-Gordon continues to be the driving force in managing and promoting the organization and we all owe him a heart felt thank you for his work on behalf of both artisans and collectors of contemporary longrifle art.
+(See link below for details.)
+Gordon Barlow continues to be the driving force in managing and promoting the organization and we all owe him a heart felt thank you for his work on behalf of both artisans and collectors of contemporary longrifle art.

-In addition to the official show in August, several local groups sponsor "mini-shows" in regions where there is enough interest.
+In addition to the national show in August, several local groups sponsor "mini-shows" in regions where there is enough interest.
 These shows are independent and have their own admission policies and display requirements.

 To learn more about the CLA and how you can become a member follow this link: CLA Home